nghianguyentek/docs/english/b.md

 ##### influence
 - n /ɪ'n flu\` ə`ns/
   - (B2) the power to have an effect on people or things, or a person or thing that is able to do this (ảnh hưởng).
+## involve
+### n /ɪ`n vɒ'lv/
+- If an activity, situation, etc. involves s/t, that thing is a part of the activity, etc. (tham gia, liên quan).

+**
+## lap
+### n /læp/
+- The top surface of the upper part of legs of a person who is sitting down (lòng).

+*Come and sit on my lap, and I'll read you a story.*

+- A complete trip around a racetrack is repeated several times during a competition (vòng).

+*The final lap.*
 ##### magical
 - adj /mæ' dʒɪ.k kə`l/
   - (B2) of magic: produced by or using magic (kì diệu).